-In Year 9 there is an emphasis on sports based activities with a theme of game sense understanding.
-Students participate in a wide variety of sports that demand adaptation of already developed general skills.
-Other areas explored in Physical Education include Creative Dance, Body and Spatial Awareness Skills and Aquatic activity.
+In Year 9 there is an emphasis on sports-based activities incorporating a game sense understanding.
+Students participate in a wide variety of sports that demand adaptation of already-developed general skills.
+Other areas explored in Physical Education include creative dance, body and spatial awareness skills and aquatic activity.

 Year 10 students engage in a recreation-focused program where the emphasis is on planning for an active and healthy life after school.
-Students explore community and recreational activity options and are given a range of commercial gym experiences through the use of staff and facilities of Friends Health & Fitness.
-In addition, there are sport-based activities, which are selected on an interest basis and the students take a proactive role in coaching, officiating and participating in these team-based sports.
-Students have the opportunity to complete their Royal Life Saving Society Bronze Medallion certification.
+Students explore community and recreational activity options, including fitness experiences at Friends Health & Fitness.
+In addition, there are sport-based activities, selected on an interest basis, and students take a proactive role in coaching, officiating and participating in these team-based sports.
+Students can elect to participate in an aquatic program to gain the competencies to attain the RLSS Bronze Medallion certificate.

-Throughout both Years 9 and 10 there is an underlying fitness emphasis placed on the student's participation and most lessons consist of a combination of both skill and fitness activities.
+In Years 9 and 10 there is an underlying emphasis placed on improving students' fitness, with most lessons incorporating a combination of both skill and fitness activities.